thatsmyface/PokeDisco/README.md

 - [x] Nice looking embeds for Pokemon
 - [x] After a random time a Pokemon "spawns" in a config-provided channel
   - [x] spawned pokemon has random level, ID, and species
-  - [ ] has a chance to be shiny
+  - [x] has a chance to be shiny
-  - [ ] limit which hours can spawn pokemon
+  - [x] ability to limit which hours can spawn pokemon
   - [x] different catch chance depending on level (will be displayed to chatters)
   - [x] multiple chances to catch per person
 - [x] Pokemon "runs away"(no longer catchable) after random time